Designer and Maker of Boho Chic Jewelry

-Amy Delson, designer and maker of Amy Delson Jewelry, has been artistically expressive since she was a young girl, dancing and playing with trinkets out of her mother's jewelry box.
-She nurtured her creativity through college at Duke University and the University of Bristol, England, majoring in English with a focus on Jacobean and Elizabethan drama, dance and physical theater.
+Amy has been artistically expressive since she was a young girl, dancing and playing with trinkets from her mother's jewelry box.
+She nurtured her creativity through Duke University and study abroad at University of Bristol, England, earning a B.A. in English while focussing on Elizabethan drama and physical theater.

-Enthralled with articulation through movement and adornment, Amy published her work on Loïe Fuller and the Futurist Movement in Dance Chronicle (maiden last name Zornitzer).
-What captivates Amy is the expression of life's ebullient energy through visual effects, lighting and dance/body motion.
-Amy has a keen sense of grace and body proportion, which translates into the wearability of the jewelry she crafts.
+Amy published her research piece on Loïe Fuller and the Futurist Movement in Dance Chronicle (Amy Zornitzer).
+Amy's fascination with manifesting energy through shape and motion translates into the grace, proportion and wearability of the jewelry she crafts.

 The mixture of

 vintage and new materials in her work represents the journey of her wearer, who